danzek/annotationis/Operating Systems/Linux/MountingStuff.md

     /dev/loop0p1 *       2048  1026047  1024000  500M 83 Linux
     /dev/loop0p2      1026048 41943039 40916992 19.5G 8e Linux LVM

 Next calculate the offsets in bytes instead of sectors by multiplying the starting sectors by the sector size.
-Then create a loopbac device from each offset:
+Then create a loopback device from each offset:

     # echo "2048*512" | bc
     1048576